cdot/SVGcut/README.md

 to Gcode (shift+click to select another, `Select↘All` to select everything).
 They will change colour.
 In the `Operations` pane, click `Create Operation` to tell it what you want to do with the selected paths.
-There are a number of operations available, describedin detail in the popup help.
+There are a number of operations available, described in detail in the popup help.

 The display will change to show what has been selected for the operation, and the tool paths generated for that operation.